 A tweak of soy sauce or spoonful pesto seems so small and insignificant.
 But did you know, condiments are concentrated versions of some rather difficult foods?

 Added seasonings are frequently made from hi-ranking stuff – like legumes (soy), chilli (nightshades), parmesan (dairy), malt extract (gluten) – and of course ADDITIVES, plus salt and sugar.
 The answer?
 Moderation … and awareness.
 Check the fRgs in the app.

 Thanks to our competition winner Kim Miller of Melbourne for this great tip with Paleo:

 Don’t go cold turkey all at once, replace one food group at a time and first try replacing breakfasts, then lunches then dinners.

 Everything is better with friends!
-And it’s fun to have a Paleo Pal.
 But a household has to run with a little order.
-If your partner or your kids are unwilling to go all the way – let everything you cook be ‘Paleo with options’.
+If your partner or your kids are unwilling to go all the way – let everything you cook be adaptable.

-Say you make a batch of bolognese sauce (PRg 6.7).
-The family can have it on regular spaghetti with parmesan (PRg 16.2), while you smother it onto zucchini and carrot ‘pasta’ instead for a lower averaged ranking (PRg 3.2).
+Say you make a batch of bolognese sauce (fRg 6.7).
+The family can have it on regular spaghetti with parmesan (fRg 16.2), while you smother it onto zucchini and carrot ‘pasta’ instead for a much lower fRg of 3.2).
 Perfect!